ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

+# Basics of Active Inference
 00:01 _Daniel:_
 [[start:1970][end:3374]] Hello and welcome, everyone.
 [[start:3492][end:7646]] It is July 11, 2023.
-[[start:7828][end:17774]] We are in Active Inference for the social sciences, and today is going to be a lecture by Ben White on basics of Active Inference, the Active Inference agent.
+[[start:7828][end:17774]] We are in Active Inference for the Social Sciences, and today is going to be a lecture by Ben White on Basics of Active Inference, the Active Inference agent.

 00:17 [[start:17892][end:19994]] So, Ben, thank you for the lecture.
-[[start:20122][end:23566]] Off to you, and we're looking forward to it.
+[[start:20122][end:23566]] Over to you, and we're looking forward to it.

 00:23 _Ben:_
 [[start:23748][end:24702]] Thank you very much.